-Override Operation
+Overdrive Operation

-The automatic transmission includes an electronically controlled Overdrive (sixth gear).
+The automatic transmission includes an electronically controlled Overdrive (fifth gear).
 The transmission will automatically shift into Overdrive if the following conditions are present:

-- the shift lever is in the DRIVE position, - the transmission fluid has reached an adequate temperature,
+- The shift lever is in the DRIVE position.

-- the engine coolant has reached an adequate temperature, and - vehicle speed is sufficiently high, and - the driver is not heavily pressing the accelerator.
+- Vehicle speed is sufficiently high.

+- The driver is not heavily pressing the accelerator.